 The first impression is that this tablet is devoid of numbers in contrast to the Kiefer Tablet.
 However, the ‘sa’ circle provides us with 1, the bar’s black hollow area is 1, and the two sides of the bar creates 2 or 112 appears once again.
 The bird’s head also provides 112.
 The area to the left of the vertical eye is shaped to create a dot, the eye forms 1 and the tail forms 2.
 The nest area also provides 112.
 The eye is 1, the tail is 1 and there are two lobes on the loop surrounding the eye.
 There appears to be twelve lobes on the exterior of the nest but the right edge is too worn to confirm this.
 If it is 12 then the ‘sa’ provides 1 and the 12 completes the number to create 112.
 Counting dots and circles across the image gives 1,1,1.
 Including the bird eye in the count gives 1,1,2.
 Recall 112 is 2 x 56.

 This bird head symbol is identifiable in the Meigs County Tablet and Lakin B Tablet.
-The Lakin B Tablet is a photo from Ohio Archeologist and the image on the right is from David Penny’s report.
-The location of both tablets is unknown.
+The Lakin B Tablet is a photo from Ohio Archaeologist and the image on the right is from David Penny’s report.
+The location of the Meigs tablet is unknown.
+The Lakin Tablet is part of The Everette W. Schwartz Family Collection.
 Both tablets consist of an eight panel layout except the Meigs squeezes in the double central image which will be dominant in the Cincinnati Tablet (future post).
 However, the artist preserved the 2 x 4 layout.
 The number 2,4,8 is apparent here and what is 248 but a reminder of the circumference of the planet at 24868 miles.
 Taking this one step further, by squeezing in the two extra panels the Meigs records the series 2,4,8,6 which makes the comparison stronger.
 Or it can be said it records 8,6,4,2 as was noted in the Grave Creek Tablet and it relates to the diameter of the Sun at 864,336 miles.
 There is no suggestion here that the artist or society was able to measure the planet or the Sun just that they were taught the numbers and their importance in the very same way the average person is today.